joehahn/exes-n-ohs/README.md

 This demo performs a simple machine-learning experiment on a datascience.com instance in the cloud, first using scikit-learn to fit a support vector machine (SVM) model to a simple but rather noisy dataset, and then keras to fit a simple neural-net model to that same data.
-The main purpose of this demo is illustrate the usage of all the key elements of the datascience.com platform, namely, to use a notebook to train a predictive model, to publish that model via an API, and ...
+The main purpose of this demo is illustrate usage of all the key elements of the datascience.com platform, namely, to use a notebook to train a predictive model, exposing that model via an API, and ...

 ### session settings: